 There are approximately 12 or so threatened or endangered native tree types in North America, including the Kentucky Coffee Tree, American Chestnut, and the Blue Ash.
 As these trees are rare, you are unlikely to ever find their branches in any batch of firewood for sale.
 However, if you’re collecting your own wood, it’s crucial that you don’t burn any that’s endangered.

-Found in the Southern States, the Mexican Elder is a semi-evergreen, and fast-growing tree that is a natural source of cyanide.
+Found in the Southern States, the Mexican Elder is a semi-evergreen, and fast-growing tree that is a natural cyanide source.
 If you ever see one in the wild, don’t cut it down for firewood, as even breathing in the smoke can cause cyanide poisoning.

 Anything Named Poison

 It makes complete sense that any plant or tree that’s named “poison”, is not something that you’d want to get too close to.
-With this in mind, Poison Oak, Poison Sumac, and Poison Ivy should never be burned as the they have the potential to release the irritant substance urushiol into the smoke, which can be life-threatening for some people.
+With this in mind, Poison Oak, Poison Sumac, and Poison Ivy should never be burned as the they can release the irritant substance urushiol into the smoke, which can be life-threatening for some people.

 Driftwood is saturated with salt that contains chlorine, and this can be converted into cancer-causing substances when it’s burned.